Alice C. Linsley

 St. Augustine (A.D.
 354-430) wrote: “Numbers are the universal language offered by the Deity to humans as confirmation of the truth.”

-The Church Fathers condemned magical use of numbers in occult practices such as divination, but recognized the numerical symbolism of Scripture.
+The Church Fathers condemned magical use of numbers in occult practices such as divination but recognized the numerical symbolism of Scripture.

 St. Ambrose, commenting on the days of creation and the Sabbath, explained: "The number seven is good, but we do not explain it after the doctrine of Pythagoras and the other philosophers, but rather according to the manifestation and division of the grace of the Spirit; for the prophet Isaias has enumerated the principal gifts of the Holy Spirit as seven.”

 We see in Ambrose’ view a consideration of the consistency of biblical symbolism.
 The Church Fathers were not interested in philosophical speculation about numbers.
 Nor was the Apostle Paul.
 Risto Santala, the Finnish Bible scholar and expert on Paul, wrote, "The esoteric Qabbalah wandered off the right track in creating a very extensive literature on doctrines of angels and mysteries relating to God's being (razei El).
 Only those over the age of forty were allowed to study them.
 The angel RAZIEL, whose numeric value in gematria is 248 and who thus knew the inner secrets of the two hundred and forty-eight 'do'- commandments, gave Adam the 'Sefer Raziel', that is, 'the Book of Raziel', an esoteric source.
-The enormous literature of the Qabbalah is occupied with these imaginary conjectures.
+The enormous literature of the Kabbalah is occupied with these imaginary conjectures.
 They indeed have 'an appearance of wisdom,' but both Jesus and Paul entirely renounced them."

-Numbers, Gender, and the Cardinal Points
+Numbers, Astronomical Observations, and the Cardinal Points

 3→ 3↑ 3↓ 3← Notice that the third position faces south.